Rebecca Wolinsky

 Medical School: Boston University School of Medicine (BUSM)

-Residency: Washington
+Residency: Seattle, Washington

-Rebecca Wolinsky, a 2022 Pisacano Scholar, graduate from Boston University School of Medicine (BUSM) and is currently a 1st-year resident in Seattle, Washington.
+Rebecca Wolinsky, a 2022 Pisacano Scholar, graduate from Boston University School of Medicine (BUSM) and is currently a 2nd-year resident in Seattle, Washington.
 Originally from Houston, Texas, Rebecca attended Brown University and graduated with a Bachelor of Arts in Africana studies and community health.
 She graduated with the Department of Africana Studies Ida B. Wells Award for Community Activism and Undergraduate Scholarship.

 As an undergraduate at Brown, Rebecca enrolled in a preorientation with explicit mission to provide new students education and community building for resistance and social change, which inspired her commitment to a career rooted in equity and justice.
 Her academic work culminated in an Africana Studies honors thesis titled “Biomedicine and Refugee Health Programming in Historical Context,” which analyzed impacts of racism in medicine on US refugee healthcare and included a Needs Assessment of the Providence Refugee Clinic.